xavdid/advent-of-code/solutions/2020/day_17/README.md

 neighbors = Counter(neighbors)
 ```

-I like this approach a lot because it's the inverse of mine - intead of calculating the number of active neighbors for a given square, we count the number of times each coordinate is mentioned as the neighbor of an active cell.
+I like this approach a lot because it's the inverse of mine - instead of calculating the number of active neighbors for a given square, we count the number of times each coordinate is mentioned as the neighbor of an active cell.
 This took me a couple of passes to wrap my head around, so here's a quick diagram.
 If we had this 2D setup:

 ```
 .#.